| CONDUCTING AIR TIGHT

 shooting into the back and radiating into the

+leg with associated abdominal pain.
 An employer should also obtain a detailed,

 separate written statement from the claimant.